dl-janelia/tracking/README.md

-# Exercise 8 - Transformers and tracking
+# Exercise 8 - Tracking and transformers

 This exercise was created by Benjamin Gallusser and Albert Dominguez Mantes, updated for 2024/2025 by Caroline Malin-Mayor, and extended for 2026 by